Indigenous Faculty

 Dr Richard Vedan

-Associate Professor Emeritus, School of Social Work
+Professor Emeritus, School of Social Work

 Richard Vedan, Secwepemc, joined the UBC School of Social Work in 1995 and is former director of the First Nation House of Learning and Senior Advisor to the President on Aboriginal Affairs (2001-2008).
-His research has addressed identity issues, authenticity, multi-generational traumatic stress disorder, violent behaviour in First Nations communities and the benefits of traditional healing practices.
+His research addressed identity issues, authenticity, multi-generational traumatic stress disorder, violent behaviour in First Nations communities and the benefits of traditional healing practices.
 He retired on January 1st, 2014.

 More on Dr Vedan